daniel-covelli/optimized-linkedin-scraper/README.md

 # optimized-linkedin-scraper

-This is a LinkedIn webscraper that collects the profiles of CTO's from atonomous vehicle companies.
+This is a LinkedIn webscraper that collects the profiles of CTO's from autonomous vehicle companies.

 Built with:
   - Python